 05 of 07

 Lip Licking, Yawning and Averting Gaze

-If you notice a dog is licking his lips (when food is not involved), yawning repeatedly, or turning his head to avoid meeting your gaze, he is trying to tell you something.
+If you notice a dog is licking their lips (when food is not involved), yawning repeatedly, or turning their head to avoid meeting your gaze, they are trying to tell you something.
 Dogs engage in these behaviors to let you know they are uncomfortable with something going on around them.
-For instance, a dog who has never been around children may lick his lips or yawn when a child comes over to pet him.
-It does not necessarily mean that he is about to bite, but it is a warning that he is not comfortable....
+For instance, a dog who has never been around children may lick their lips or yawn when a child comes over to pet them.
+It does not necessarily mean that they are about to bite, but it is a warning that they are not comfortable.
 A dog who is uncomfortable, afraid, or stressed is more likely to bite.
-Your best bet when a dog uses one of these appeasement gestures is to try to alleviate his discomfort.
+Your best bet when a dog uses one of these appeasement gestures is to try to alleviate their discomfort.

 06 of 07

 Cowering and tail tucking are more overt signs than lip licking or yawning that you are dealing with a fearful dog.
 While fearful dogs don't always bite, fear does increase the likelihood.
 If you encounter a dog who cowers away from you with their tail tucked between their legs, back off.
 Let them approach you in their own time, and they'll be less likely to feel the need to bite to defend himself.